williamlmetcalf/FrontEndTests/README.md

   * Required
   * Must be a positive decimal number

+The UI will have one button
+* Label as "Review Payment Details"
-The UI will have a button labeled "Review Payment Details" which will take you to the next step.
+* The button will take you to the next step
+* Disable the button if any form fields are invalid

 #### 2. Review Payment Information
 This workflow step will display the information entered in the previous step for the user to review: